 If you fancy a swim, Tapotupotu Bay is just a short detour from the main road.
 This small beach is one of the loveliest coves in the far north.

 At Cape Reinga itself a lighthouse, built in 1941 and fully automated since 1987, is the most prominent feature and a well-known New Zealand landmark.
 From the lighthouse, there is a magical view of the meeting of the two oceans, the Tasman Sea and the Pacific Ocean.
-The swirling surf where the currents from the two collide are clearly visible.
+The swirling surf where the currents from the two collide is clearly visible.
 On a fine day, the Poor Knights Island group can also be seen some 55 kilometers (34 miles) to the north.

 The area around the lighthouse has undergone significant refurbishment very recently and there are now excellent walking paths from the car park to the lighthouse lookout spot.
 Dotted along the track are several informative plaques which explain many of the natural and cultural aspects of the area.